Media Education Lab: School of Communications and Theater

 CAP works in partnership with community organizations, schools, and artists in North Philadelphia.
 The program develops and delivers university courses, after-school arts workshops, intergenerational forums, and inter-disciplinary performances and exhibits which are based on an exchange of knowledge and images between partners, to create art based on the lives and stories of North Philadelphia.

 Community Music Scholars Program: Temple Music Preparatory Division of the Boyer College of Music and Dance

 The Community Music Scholars Program (CMSP) is a community outreach music program offered through Temple Music Prep, the non-credit division of the Boyer College of Music and Dance.
 CMSP provides instruction in instrumental music on Saturday mornings to Philadelphia school-aged children with need who must be nominated by their school music director or music teacher.
-The program includes weekly individual lessons with some performance opportunities at a modest cost.
+The program includes weekly individual lessons, music theory classes, ensemble experiences and performance opportunities for a modest fee.

 Philadelphia String Project at Temple University: Temple Music Preparatory Division of the Boyer College of Music and Dance

-The newly established Philadelphia String Project at Temple University (PSP@TU) is an outreach program offered through the Boyer College’s Temple Music Prep.
-Through PSP@TU, Philadelphia school-aged children receive group instruction in strings for beginners on Wednesdays afternoons and Saturday mornings at a very nominal cost.
+Established in the fall of 2010, Philadelphia String Project at Temple University (PSP@TU) is an outreach program offered through Temple Music Prep, the non-credit division of the Boyer College of Music and Dance.
+Through PSP@TU, Philadelphia 3rd through 5th grade children receive group instruction in strings for beginners on Wednesdays afternoons and Saturday mornings for a nominal fee.